socalledsound/nu-scripts/week1/01-intros/w1-v-01-welcome to course.md

 REDUX
 REDUX TOOLKIT
 [VO]
-And Redux and redux toolkit for global state.
+And Redux and redux toolkit for global state management.

 [VO]
 And along the way, you'll learn a lot about javascript.